HideOnHeart0507/Personal_Skills/README.md

 I studied math during my first year and switched to computer science program during my second year.
 I find coding interesting and I have a strong faith that my output can help me survive through the competitions among computer science people.

 This repository shows my self-learning experience for different libraries and understandings of the coding.
+I will try my best to get better.

 ## Skills List